grantwinney/blog/content/posts/the-helpful-exception-box/index.md

 ---
 categories:
-- surviving-winforms
-- Debugging
   - Coding
-date: "2021-12-07T15:37:03Z"
+date: 2021-12-07T15:37:03Z
 description: ""
 draft: false
 cover:
   image: photo-1493953522814-88c4f52f6509.jpg
 slug: the-helpful-exception-box
-summary: "If you're in a legacy codebase with a centralized \"message box\" form, why not add some features that make it work for you? \U0001F60F"
+summary: If you're in a legacy codebase with a centralized "message box" form, why not add some features that make it work for you? 😏
 tags:
   - surviving-winforms
   - debugging
-- coding
 title: A more helpful exception box for WinForms apps
 ---
 I saw a suggestion like a week or two ago that had me cracking up, and I can't for the life of me remember _where_ I saw it.
 Maybe LinkedIn, maybe Twitter..
 I didn't mark it, so it's buried deep in my timeline never to be seen again.
 But the gist of it was someone asking whether just slapping a button on an error prompt that led straight to stack overflow was a legit way to help the end user.